 The FHS Writer Rubric is closely aligned to the College and Career Readiness Anchor Standards for Writing (CCR.W) as included in the Massachusetts Curriculum Frameworks and Common Core State Standards in support of shared literacy instruction.
 The language of the grade 11-12 standards is directly represented in the "Advanced Level" performance descriptors.
-The language of the grade 9-10 standards is directly represented in the "Proficient Level" performance descriptors.
+The language appear in the "Needs Improvement Level" performance descriptors.